yuanqing/create-figma-plugin/docs/utilities.md

 ### deduplicateNodes&lt;Node&gt;(nodes)

-Deduplicates the nodes in `nodes`.
+Returns the result of deduplicating the nodes in `nodes`.
 Does not modify the original `nodes` array.

 ***Type parameters***